IgniteUI/app-builder-docfx/en/toolbox/tooltip.md

 ## Known Issues and Limitations

 - **Nested tooltips** are not allowed.
-- While **repeated tooltips** generate in all platforms, they only work correctly in **Angular**.
+- **Repeated tooltips** in generated code:
+  - Angular :heavy_check_mark:
+  - React, Blazor, Web Components :construction: — the tooltip does not get correctly attached to the repeated target.
-- **Tooltip in a repeated Select item**: Tooltips inside Select items don't work in Angular unless the `ngProjectAs` attribute is added to an `ng-container` wrapping the select item.
+- **Tooltip in a repeated Select item**: Tooltips attached to repeated Select items don't work in Angular unless the `ngProjectAs` attribute is added to the `ng-container` wrapping the select item.
 For example:

 ```html
 <igx-select type="border" class="user-input">